A Global Storytelling Book for Children From Childsplay International

 Play Conserves Culture

-ChildsPlay International believes that play and play-based learning are important to cultural conservation.
-Children’s games, dances, storytelling, or learning the local tradition of mask-making, preserve culture.
+CPI believes that play and play-based learning are important to cultural conservation.
+Children’s games, dances, storytelling, or learning the local mask-making tradition, preserve culture.
+We collaborate with vetted locals to preserve cultural heritage and celebrate the diversity of play experiences.

 Our mission is to foster greater opportunities for vulnerable children to play, learn, and develop while preserving local culture.